mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 This might sound a bit nonsensical.
 In a way, this function would do literally nothing.
 However, we will see that it will have a tremendous educational value for us, so let's curb our doubts and let's try to write it anyway.

-First, let's start with the name and type signature, like all Haskell programming should.
+First, let's start with the name and type signature as all Haskell programming should.

-In mathematics a function that takes a value and returns the exact same value is usually called an identity function.
+In mathematics, a function that takes a value and returns the exact same value is usually called an identity function.
 Since this one will operate on the `Bool` type, we will call it `boolIdentity`.

-`boolIdentity` will receive a single argument of type `Bool` and return exactly the same thing, so... `Bool` as well!
+`boolIdentity` will receive a single argument of type `Bool` and return the same thing, so... `Bool` as well!
 Therefore its type signature is this:

 ```hs
 boolIdentity :: Bool -> Bool